CIOSC/CAS-Digital-Trust/scheme/profiles/digid-pubsec-reg-programs.md

 ## Sub-Scope: Trusted Digital Identity

+Trusted Digital Identity systems are emerging as critical infrastructure and now becoming the crucial underpinning of government and private sector digital services.
+To address the market need and to ensure confidence in these systems.

 A **trusted digital identity** (TDI)is an electronic representation of a person, used exclusively by that same person to receive valued services and to carry out transactions with trust and confidence.
 A TDI may be accepted in accordance with:

 * relevant legislation/regulations